morganbengtsson/mos/doc/source/tutorial.rst

 Rendering
 ---------

-The renderer is the class that takes care of all the rendering, and what is shown on the screen.
+The :cpp:class:`mos::Renderer` is the class that takes care of all the rendering, and what is shown on the screen.
 The renderer is simply created by constructing it somwhere as follows.
 It should probably be stored somewhere, so its lifetime is as long as the application: